June 22, 2010

 Weinberg 1993: 13).
 In other words BH was an artificial construct, a

-Bildungssprache or 'language of
+Bildungssprache or 'language of education',

-whose linguistic differences may be due to proficiency and/or style.
-Ehrenbsvärd's reference to Arabic present is some
+differences may be due to proficiency and/or style.
+Ehrenbsvärd's

-respects a fair analogy.
-It shows that it is possible for a language to stay
+reference to Arabic present is some respects a fair analogy.
+It shows that it

-the same for many centuries.
-Also, Blau points out that 'there were Arabic
+is possible for a language to stay the same for many centuries.
+Also, Blau

-authors who wrote in a late period in a purely classical style and succeeded in
+points out that 'there were Arabic authors who wrote in a late period in a

-avoiding not only neo-Arabic forms, but also post-classical forms (Blau 1997:
+also post-classical forms (Blau 1997:

 28).
 In the same article he refers to the twelfth-century scholar Usama bin